 | 3 | CE Marking (MDR) | CE certificate with Notified Body number.
 Which device classes are covered? |

 | 4 | Product Liability Insurance | Certificate of insurance with coverage amount ($1M minimum, $5M preferred).
-Can they extend coverage to list you as additional insured? |
+Can they extend to list you as additional insured? |

 | 5 | Own Manufacturing | Do they manufacture in-house or outsource?
 Own factory = better quality control.
-Ask for factory photos or visit. |
+Ask for factory photos or schedule a visit. |

 | 6 | Quality Inspection Process | What percentage of outgoing products are inspected?
 (100% is gold standard.)
 What tests are performed? |

 | 7 | Compatibility Verification | How do they verify compatibility?
 Pin-for-pin testing?
 Signal protocol testing?
-Do they test on actual monitors? |
+Testing on actual monitors? |

 | 8 | Traceability | Can they trace any accessory back to raw material lots, production date, and test results?
 Required by ISO 13485. |